 Babies Project | 15 W. 26th St., 10th floor New York, NY 10010

-"Canceled through May 1, 2020.
+"Canceled through Mid-June, 2020.
 Online classes are available through Babies Project.
 Please visit our website for more information."

 Embodied Asana classes are based on sensing your body, breath and movement from many different perspectives.
 We will use asana as a form and container for exploring the embodiment of our tissues, the seeds of our embryological origins and the developmental patterns that supported learning to move in the first year of life.